JeanMichelForgeas/AZur/README.md

 # AZur
 Text editor for Amiga OS in 1995

-For more documentation please see in azur_demo/man/
+For more documentation please see in azur_demo/man/ or download the manual (in french) with the link given in the file "AZur manual fr - link".

 I could not find my complete doc nor the full set of ARexx scripts provided with the commercial version.
 Please if somebody have them, can you add them here or send them to me ?